ryanrestine/HackTheBox_WriteUps/linux_machines/pandora_notes.md

 I got stuck here for ages.
 This should be working to get me root, but everytime I ran it I just came back into a bash shell as ...matt...
 But why?

 Looking around for answers I found 0xdf's writeup of the box, and he explains why in his "Beyond Root" section.
 Apparently there is an issue with Apache /mpm-itk and the inheritence of SUID privileges.
-Its an interesting read and I reccomend it: https://0xdf.gitlab.io/2022/05/21/htb-pandora.html#beyond-root
+Its an interesting read and I reccomend it, even if I don't totally understand it all: https://0xdf.gitlab.io/2022/05/21/htb-pandora.html#beyond-root

-Anways, the workaround here is getting SSH access as Matt, which allows us to exploit the pandora_backup as attempted before, but this time successfully.
+Anyways, the workaround here is getting SSH access as Matt, which allows us to exploit the pandora_backup as attempted before, but this time successfully.

 To get SSH access first we'll need to generate some keys.
 I'll set this up on the target, and then transfer the id_rsa back over to my attacking machine: